 When dealing with a general contractor, it is essential to define the conditions of your work relationship as soon as you can, which is often accomplished by signing the terms of a contractor's contract.
 There are a variety of forms that a contract for a project can be.

-Certain companies utilise a standard contract to form an association, and others can create their forms.
+Certain companies utilize a standard contract to form an association, and others can create their forms.
 Whatever the case, you should be aware of some crucial construction contract clauses since they establish expectations and establish the framework for how you will interact throughout the project.

 Five most important Construction project Contract Clauses

 The five most important construction project contract clauses that need to be considered carefully are as follows:

 1. Contract Sum

 The first aspect you should be aware of is the sum of the contract.
 The price of the contract or guaranteed maximum cost is stated according to the method of delivery you're employing.
 You've likely reached an agreement regarding the cost of the work, which shouldn't come as an issue.

 What can be a bit more complicated is the moment that terms like alternate allowances, alternative clauses, and the price of units are part of the clause.
 These could increase the contract's value and be considered in the budget before work commences.

 Alternates are what you likely considered during the design phase or when you were negotiating the project's cost or might have brought them up in the first instance.
 For instance, you might have considered two flooring options in your mind.
 One is part of the contract base and is added to the contract price, while the other is an alternative.